 Building with SIPs panels allows for better control over indoor air quality because the airtight building envelope limits incoming air to controlled ventilation.
 Controlled ventilation filters out contaminants and allergens, and also allows for incoming air to controlled ventilation.
 This will reduce the possibility of mold and dust.
 Many ventilation strategies can help with airtight homes.
 Many air filtration systems are constructed with materials that emit Volatile Organic Compounds (VOCs), but not SIPs.
 You can have a sustainable home that feels sustainable, too.

 If you are building your own home, you want to ensure the product that you are using is durable.
-SIPs are one of the strongest building materials available, with a durability similar to steel I-beams.
-The combination of the SIPs outer layer, the oriented strand board, and the inner layer of thick insulating foam creates long-lasting strength.
-SIPs are far better at withstanding inclement weather than traditionally framed homes.
+SIPs are one of the strongest building products available, with durability similar to a steel I-beam.
+The combination of the outer layer of SIPS (the oriented strand board) with the inner layer (thick foam) creates a long-lasting, strong product.
+SIPs are far more durable to inclement weather than traditionally framed homes.
 For the small home builder wanting to move to a more open environment, this is especially important.
-Additionally, SIPs can have significant fire resistance when constructed properly.
+Additionally, SIPs can have significant fire resistance if constructed properly.

 SIPs are one of the fastest-growing new building methods.
-Although SIPs may initially include a slightly higher materials cost than building with wood framing, SIPs provide far better long-term value.
+Although SIPs may initially have a slightly higher materials cost than building with wood frame, they provide far better, long-term value.
 SIPs are quicker to construct and reduce the time on construction on your home.
-SIPs are far easier to install for the DIY home builder than building traditional framed and insulated homes, which significantly lowers your labor and time costs.
-Even if you use a contractor or building crew to assemble your panelized home kit, the job can still be completed faster and more efficiently than traditional building methods.
+SIPs are far easier to install for the DIY home builder than traditional framed and insulated homes, significantly reducing labor and time costs.
+Even if you do use a contractor or building crew to assemble your home kit with SIPs panels, the job can be done quicker and more efficiently than traditional building methods.

 Of course, building with SIPs also has a positive impact by reducing energy costs.
-The airtightness in the SIPs building envelope prevents air from gaining access to the interior of the home, reducing the costs to heat and cool your home.
+The airtightness in the SIP building envelope prevents air from gaining access to the interior of the home, reducing the costs to heat and cool your home.
 Additionally, if you build with SIPs you are likely to have less health impact from molds and dust (and good health is priceless).
-The growth of the green, energy-efficient home market has led to an increased demand for a high-performance building.
+The growth of the green, energy-efficient home market has led to an increased demand for high-performance building.
 SIPs are definitely worth the investment.
 The improved indoor air quality decreased energy costs, and lower labor needs all add to the long-term value of choosing to build with SIPs.
 You can reduce construction on labor cost.
 In the long run, this would be a significant investment.